santisoler/simpeg-benchmarks-gravity/README.md

 ```

 > **Important**
-> These benchmarks were designed to be run on a machine with 125GB of ram and
+> Most of the benchmarks were designed to be run on a machine with 125GB of ram and
 > a minimum of 30 threads.
 If your system don't meet these specs, you can
 > modify the scripts to adequate them to your needs.
+>
+> The benchmarks for the "large problem" require more memory: up to ~800GB.

 [miniforge]: https://github.com/conda-forge/miniforge